-Consideration should be given to other relevant strategies for cycling and walking including

-74 http://www3.lancashire.gov.uk/corporate/consultation/responses/response.asp?ID=323

-- the emerging Local Cycling and Walking Infrastructure Plan and associated Planning Advisory Note (PAN). - 24.12 The Council recognises the value of the existing cycling and walking networks, both in urban and rural areas, and the value that is attached to them in terms of encouraging modal shift as well as bringing recreational and health benefits.
-Accordingly, the Council will seek to protect these networks (both cycle routes and public rights of way and where opportunities arise to do so, seek to improve and expand these networks in order to encourage a greater role for cycling and walking as a safe and convenient method of accessing key services and important locations. - 21.13 Housing growth identified within the Local Plan is particularly focussed in and around Lancaster.
-Maximising the potential of journeys by cycling and walking will be important in terms of minimising impacts on the highway network in and around Lancaster city centre. - 21.14 Figure 24.1 identifies a strategic network within Lancaster which links areas of growth to the major traffic generators within Lancaster.
-As developments come forward during the plan period improvements to cycle and walking infrastructure should contribute to the development of this strategic network.
+- 24.11 Lancashire County Council has published a Cycling and Walking Strategy for Lancashire, produced by Jacobs in August 201674.
+This sets out an ambitious vision between 2016-2026 to develop the county's cycling and walking offer, building on an already strong basis.
+The vision recognises the fundamental role that active travel plays in people's everyday lives.
+Consideration should be given to other relevant strategies for cycling and walking including the emerging Local Cycling and Walking Infrastructure Plan (LCWIP) and associated Cycling and Walking Planning Advisory Note (PAN08).
+The LCWIP provides an assessment of network needs within the district and identifies specific interventions to meet these needs.
+A key route is the proposed Cycle Superhighway linking the city centre to the University and the proposed Bailrigg Garden Village.
+The route will run largely along the A6 and provide segregated provision for both pedestrians and cycles - 24.12 The Council recognises the value of the existing cycling and walking networks, both in urban and rural areas, and the value that is attached to them in terms of encouraging modal shift as well as bringing recreational and health benefits.
+Accordingly, the Council will seek to protect these networks, (both cycle routes and public rights of way, and where opportunities arise to do so, and as other opportunities arise, seek to improve and expand these networks in order to encourage a greater role for cycling and walking as a safe and convenient method of accessing key services and important locations.
+The expansion of the network will need to take into account the use of e-bikes which allow greater distances to be covered and hilly terrain to be less of a constraint. - 21.13 The Council also recognises the leisure and tourism related benefits, particularly of the green corridor routes between Lancaster and Morecambe and the River Lune Millennium Park.

-Figure 24.1: Lancaster Strategic Cycling and Walking Network
+Proposed extensions to the Lune Valley route to Wray and Wennington will enhance this already popular route. - 21.14 Cycle and walking paths should, where applicable, be designed and improved to ensure they are usable by all, including those with disabilities.
+(See Section 6 of LTN 1/20).
+Similarly, supporting infrastructure such as signalised crossings should be appropriately designed for those with physical impairments. - 21.15 Housing growth identified within the Local Plan is particularly focussed in and around Lancaster.
+Maximising the potential of journeys by cycling and walking will be important in terms of minimising impacts on the highway network in and around Lancaster city centre.
+The PAN 08 focusses on these specific areas of growth and sets out how future development should compliment and enhance the existing network in order to provide attractive and useable pedestrian and cycle routes.
+The use of off-site contributions will be secured in order to ensure future growth is well connected to the network. - 21.16 Figure 24.1 identifies a strategic network within Lancaster which links areas of growth to the major traffic generators within Lancaster.
+As developments come forward during the plan period, improvements to cycle and walking infrastructure should-will be expected to contribute to the development of this strategic network.

+Figure 24.1: A map showing the strategic cycling and walking networks across the District.
+It highlights the existing networks and aspirational extensions of the network.